com-lihaoyi/scalasql/databases.md

 ## Connecting to Your Database

-This section contains examples of how to connect to the different databases that ScalaSql supports: Sqlite, HsqlDb, H2, MySql, Postgres, as well as an example of using a connection pool like HikariCP.
+This section contains examples of how to connect to the different databases that ScalaSql supports: Sqlite, H2, MySql, Postgres, as well as an example of using a connection pool like HikariCP.
 These are all connections to databases running in-memory or in local docker containers suitable for testing, but you can replace the url/username/password to connect to production